Timber Sales and Harvesting Contractors

 Nova Scotia Silviculture Contractors Association, David McMillan, President, 902-897-8708.

-Nova Scotia Department of Lands & Forestry, “Selling Standing Timber.”
+Nova Scotia Department of Natural Resources and Renewables, “Selling Standing Timber.”
 A good overview of things to consider before selling wood from your land.

 Maine Forest Service, “Avoiding Timber Trespass & Timber Theft.”
 While this brochure is written for residents of Maine, it contains important advice about the value of written contracts in protecting the interests of forest landowners.

-Nova Scotia Department of Lands & Forestry, "Sample Harvesting Contract."
+Nova Scotia Department of Natural Resources and Renewables, "Sample Harvesting Contract."

 Georgia Forestry Commission, "Selling Your Timber."